Thailand Davis Cup team

 The Thailand men's national tennis team represents Thailand in Davis Cup tennis competition and are governed by the Lawn Tennis Association of Thailand.

 Thailand currently compete in the Asia/Oceania Zone of Group II.
 They have never competed in the World Group, but reached the Play-offs on four occasions.

 History

 Thailand competed in its first Davis Cup in 1958.

+Results and fixtures

+Below are the results of Thailand team since 2000's, when the competition started being held in the World Group play-offs and qualifying round format.